zahrakhoshmanesh/SentiAnalyzer/README.md

 ## Usage
 Major steps of processing your textual dataset:
-1. balancing the dataset
+1. Balancing the dataset
-2. "streamlining the text to get a sense of the major keywords
+2. Streamlining the text to get a sense of the major keywords

 3. Train different classification algorithms(e.g., SVM,NB,RF,KNN,GBM) and choose best parameters for each one to get the highest possible classification accuracy for an specefic dataset